ScoopInstaller/Install/README.md

 - [PowerShell](https://aka.ms/powershell) latest version or [Windows PowerShell 5.1](https://aka.ms/wmf5download)

-PowerShell execution policy is required to be one of: `Unrestricted`, `RemoteSigned` or `ByPass` to execute the installer. for example:
+PowerShell execution policy is required to be one of: `Unrestricted`, `RemoteSigned` or `ByPass` to execute the installer.
+For example:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser